Josh-Owen/CountDownTextView/README.md

 ```

 The library also comes out the box with a default scale and alpha animation which is demonstrated in
-the gif above, but this can also be disabled using the following:
+the gif above, but this can also be disabled by adding the following code:

 In XML: